pep-pig/Topology-optimization-of-structure-via-simp-method/README.md

 ## vertion 1.2
 　　This version is versatile,it can optimize 2D and 3D structure no matter using what kind of grid to mesh the geometry.<br>
-　　It is suitble for maximazing stiffness in linear prolblem.
+　　And,this vertion is more much more efficient as I replaced the for loop by vectorizing.